jonasschmedtmann/complete-javascript-course/README.md

-# Course Material and FAQ for my Complete JavaScript Course
+# Course Materials and FAQs for my Complete JavaScript Course

 This repo contains starter files and the finished project files for all the projects contained in the course.